PPP2 APPLICATION FORMS RELEASED

-After the new COVID-19 relief bill was signed into law on December 27, 2020, $284.5 billion became available to the second installment of the Paycheck Protection Program (PPP2) loans. $35 billion has been set aside specifically for those who are applying for a PPP loan for the first time, and another $15 billion has been reserved especially for community financial institutions (CFIs).
+PPP2 Application Forms Released: The new COVID-19 relief bill was signed into law on December 27, 2020. $284.5 billion became available to the second installment of the Paycheck Protection Program (PPP2) loans. $35 billion has been set aside specifically for those who are applying for a PPP loan for the first time.
+Another $15 billion has been reserved especially for community financial institutions (CFIs).
 First and second-time borrowers will be able to qualify for PPP2 funds.

 The US Small Business Administration (SBA) and Treasury have released the following PPP2 loan forms: